Irish Bacon and Cabbage

 salt and freshly ground pepper

-it's sizzling hot, dredge meat in seasoned flour and brown pieces on all sides.
+when it's sizzling hot, dredge meat in seasoned flour and brown pieces

 2. Add onions to casserole and sauté until slightly brown around edges.